Cartoon-KAPOW!

 Long-tail keywords

-Long-tail keywords are what your audience use when they want to do a Google search for something more specific.
+Long-tail keywords are what your audience might use when they want to do a Google search for something very specific.

-A standard keyword search typically contains up to three words.
-But a long-tail keyword search contains more.
+While a standard keyword search typically contains up to three words, a long-tail keyword search contains more.

 For example: